 Yep.
-What we do is uniquely well-suited to build not just the strength and stamina to help you run, bike, swim, faster, longer and better, but we’ll also help you build the range of strength, efficiency and resilience so that your demanding sport doesn’t pound bad mileage into your body.
-We’ll make you feel and move better, stronger, longer in your endurance sport.
-Many of our members have had PRs, or finished races, erased injuries, and accomplished goals they never would have thought possible while wearing their sport-specialized training blinders.
-We believe strongly that bodies need more than endurance miles to stay on the road for the long road.
-Good news, too: Strength & Movement doesn’t take nearly as much time as triathlon training takes!
+What we do is uniquely well-suited to build not just the strength and stamina to help you run, bike, swim, faster, longer and better, but we’ll also help you build complementary fitness that endurance sports don’t, so that your demanding goal doesn’t pound bad mileage into your body.
+We’ll make you feel and move better, stronger, longer in your race.
+Many of our members have had PRs, or finished races, erased injuries, and accomplished goals they never would have thought possible while only doing their endurance thing.
+We’ve proved over and over that bodies need more than endurance miles to stay on the road for the long road.
+Good news, too: Strength & Movement doesn’t take nearly as much time as triathlon training takes.

 Are you good cross training for …?

 Yep.
 We’ve had members tell us that they feel more alive, present, and able in their running, dance, power lifting, martial arts, basketballing, skiing, softballing, yogaing, running, childbirthing, shoveling, every-daying.

 We train the fundamental, underlying patterns of Strength & Movement.
-We practice completeness and are rewarded with ability across movement and sport contexts.
+Our completeness rewards us with ability across movement and sport contexts.
 We don’t build superficial or specialized fitness, we build Deep Fitness.
 We will make you stronger, more powerful, have have more stamina for everyday awesome and ready for any adventure you wish to take on.

 Are you a kettlebell studio?

 Yep.
-We use kettlebells (the tool) for a variety of things and teach Kettlebell Lifting (the discipline), but they are just components of our training.
+That is, we use kettlebells (the tool) for a variety of things and Coach Kettlebell Lifting (the discipline), but they are just components of our path.
 We also use bodyweight, other weights, medicine balls, boxes, ropes, rings, bars, sandbags, mats, blocks, lumber, swinging clubs, dodge balls, kick pads, tires, and more.
-Outside we use fences, stairs, boulders, benches, trees, fields, hills, curbs, rocks, logs, and whatever is put in front of us.
+Outside we use fences, stairs, shovels, backpacks, boulders, benches, trees, fields, hills, curbs, rocks, logs, and whatever is in front of us.